MontgomeryLab/tinyRNA/README.md

 A wrapper R script for DESeq2 facilitates DGE analysis of counted sample files.

 ### `tiny-plot`
 The results of feature counting and DGE analysis are visualized with high resolution plot PDFs.
-User-defined plot styles are also supported via a Matplotlib stylesheet.
+User-defined plot styles are also supported via a Matplotlib style sheet.

 [Full documentation for tiny-plot can be found here.](doc/tiny-plot.md)